rsdoiel/antenna/archives/2025/planet_2025.28.md

 ---

-## Israel strikes near Syrian army HQ in Damascus
+## Israel hits Syria army HQ, areas near presidential palace

 date: 2025-07-16, from: RTÉ News

-An Israeli strike hit near the Syrian army and defence ministry headquarters in Damascus, the state-run Alekhbariya channel reported on Telegram, after Israel's military said it had struck there.
+Israel has bombed the Syrian army's headquarters in Damascus after warning the Islamist-led government to leave the country's Druze minority alone, as authorities announced a ceasefire in the community's southern heartland after deadly sectarian clashes.

 <br>